slobkerCC/Code-Cube-Docs/docs/tag-monitor/access-to-bigquery-dataset.md

 ## Introduction

-To share the BigQuery datasets, we use the functionalities of the Analytics Hub in BigQuery.
-The Analytics Hub is a powerful feature that allows users to access and analyse shared datasets.
-With this feature, users can gain valuable insights from the data collected and shared by Code Cube.
-This functionality is particularly useful for data analysts and businesses who want to leverage shared data to make informed decisions on there tag or dataLayer insights and errors.
+BigQuery's Analytics Hub is used to share BigQuery data.
+This robust feature allows users to access and analyze shared datasets.
+It enables users to extract valuable insights from the data collected and shared by Code Cube.
+This feature is especially beneficial for data analysts and businesses looking to use shared data to make informed decisions about their tag or dataLayer insights and errors.

+**Technical background**

+The Analytics Hub operates on a publish and subscribe model for BigQuery datasets.
+Your Google Cloud Project serves as the subscriber, meaning the costs for running queries are charged to your own Google Cloud Platform.
+The data will be shared in real-time.
+You'll have read-only access to the BigQuery dataset, allowing you to read the data but not make any additions or updates to it.

 We can provide access to the following datasets: